 Most people dread the poop talk, but really, you’d be surprised at how the question of regularity is actually a common problem.
 Aside from the fact that regular bowel movement can be essential for good health – let’s be real, it never was a good feeling whenever you’re all backed up.
 So, yes, please.
-Whatever would promote regularity, right?
+Whatever are the best foods for regularity?

 There are particular types of foods that contain natural laxatives which will promote a more regular bowel movement.
 These are foods that are rich in fiber, prebiotics, probiotics, healthy fats, and water.
 This is where incorporating foods for regularity into your diet will help enormously.
 You’d be surprised at how tweaking your diet can get stuff moving nice and smoothly inside your gut.